 Working on the railway during the height of the steam age, Charles was responsible for year-round maintenance of one or two miles of what is now the East Coast mainline.
 Based at a platelayer’s hut containing a table, chair, and rudimentary stove, the platelayer would perform regular patrols of their section of track which, for Charles, would likely include the track upon which his own grandfather was struck down in 1869.

 Charles was the last member of the Bainbridge line living in Tollerton.
-His brother Henry settled in Chapel Haddlesey near Selby to work on the Aire & Calder Canal.
-His sister Ada would follow Henry to Chapel Haddlesey a couple of years later and his sister, Mary Ann, married a Railway Signalman and moved to Northallerton.
+His brother John settled in Chapel Haddlesey near Selby to work on the Aire & Calder Canal.
+His sister Ada would follow John to Chapel Haddlesey a couple of years later and his sister, Mary Ann, married a Railway Signalman and moved to Northallerton.

 According to his granddaughter, Doreen Bainbridge, after retirement from the railway Charles became sexton at the Wesleyan Chapel in Tollerton.
 It was there in 1935 where Charles was found dead after suffering an intracranial hemorrhage, essentially a blood clot on the brain.